stevedunx/os-python-intro/exercises/6-loops.md

 ]
 ```

 Beware that if you are trying to add a number to a string, Python gets confused (e.g. `"this is a string" + 10`).
-To get around this, use `str(x)` to convert the number to a string.
+To get around this, use `str(x)` to convert the number to a string or use `format`.

 # Step 2